-White (pronounced Whit) Tor, which stands above the Tavy valley, offers a spectacular vantage point.
+White Tor, which stands above the Tavy valley, offers a spectacular vantage point across Dartmoor National Park.

-On the broad summit, among the multitude of rocks and clitter, there are stone structures which were originally assumed to be an iron age hillfort but are more likely a neolithic enclosure – the uncertainty adds to the mystery.
+On the broad summit, among a multitude of rocks and clitter, there are stone structures that were originally assumed to be part of an Iron Age hill fort but are more likely a Neolithic enclosure – the uncertainty adds to the mystery.
 It’s wonderful to explore the layers of history to be found on Dartmoor, a true palimpsest.

 Dark skies above Great Staple Tor ©Getty

 A six-mile walking route to the summit of White Tor in Dartmoor National Park.